And greetings to you, thrill seekers, music lovers, conversationalists all across.

 It's on strike nationwide, and they're going to move two or three factories down to Mexico.

-I don't see George Bush or any of the Democrats or Republicans on the national level talking about how NAFTA and GA and free trade and WTO and the NAFTA superhighway are going to save our jobs.
+I don't see George Bush or any of the Democrats or Republicans on the national level talking about how NAFTA and GATT and free trade and WTO and the NAFTA superhighway are going to save our jobs.

-You've been talking about jobs, but the question is what kind of jobs are we creating?
+You've been talking about jobs, but the question is, what kind of jobs are we creating?

-We're taking $25 an hour good year jobs, and we're turning them to $10, $15 an hour, put the sneaker in the box and ship it around the country, pay less jobs.
+Put the sneaker in the box and ship it around the country, pay less jobs.

 The globalism is killing us, and the Republicans and Democrats have pushed it, and that's why the country will be ready for a third party in two years.